The Subways: All or Nothing (2007–2010)

-The Subways performs three songs in episode 10 of Series 2 (2008) of Live From Abbey Road: "Oh yeah" from Young for Eternity, and "Strawberry Blonde" and "I Won't Let You Down" from All or Nothing.
+The Subways perform three songs in episode 10 of Series 2 (2008) of Live From Abbey Road: "Oh Yeah" from Young for Eternity, and "Strawberry Blonde" and "I Won't Let You Down" from All or Nothing.
 On 18 March 2009, The Subways featured as themselves in the episode "Golden Lady" of the TV series FM.

 The Subways played Australia's Soundwave festival tour in February and March, followed by Poland in April 2009.
 The song "Kalifornia" is featured on the video game Midnight Club: Los Angeles.
 On 26 June 2009, The Subways supported AC/DC at Wembley Stadium and Hampden Park on 30 June.

-In 2009, the band played at the biggest open-air festival in Europe (400,000 – 500,000 rock fans every year) – Przystanek Woodstock in Poland.
+In 2009, the band played at the biggest open-air festival in Europe (400,000 - 500,000 rock fans every year) - Przystanek Woodstock in Poland.
 On 17 July they headlined and closed the fifth 2000 Trees Festival in the UK.
 On 31 July, The Subways headlined at the Y - Not Festival, near Matlock, Derbyshire.
 On 8 August 2010, they appeared at the Hevy Music Festival near Folkestone.
 In the same month, the Subways played in Lithuania's rock/metal music festival, Rocknights, in Zarasai.

-Money and Celebrity (2010-2012)
+Money and Celebrity (2010–2012)

-On 29 November, the band headed back into the studio to record their third studio album.
-By 21 December the band announced they are back in the studio recording with Stephen Street.
-The band have partnered with the direct-to-fan platform Pledge Music, and are offering fans the chance to be part of the release of the new album, which was released on 19 September 2011.
-This album is entitled "Money and Celebrity".

-The band announced in June that the first single from the album will be "It's a Party", which was released as a free download through the band's website.
-They also released dates for an additional tour which supports the album.
-This is tour will be across Europe, playing in such venues as Manchester Academy 2, London KOKO and Madrid Sala Caracol.
-At the end of October 2011 they released news that they are playing in the KERRANG!
-Xmas Party in Birmingham Ballroom on 16 December 2011.
-Another tour has been schedules in Spring 2012, this includes the Manchester Ritz, Shepherd's Bush Theatre and a tour of Germany and many other European countries.